amnaw/MemoryGame/README.md

 * Therru

 ## Dependencies:
-I have used Font-Awesom to get the stars icons at the score panel.
-Also used Google-Fonts to style the game's header.
+I have used Font-Awesom to get the stars icons at the score panel.\n Also used Google-Fonts to style the game's header.